mmmccarthy/teleprompter/README.md

      ```
      your *key* is `1jRxm9zBw2itj0EDHXQ3yQ71fI6BsTJ9MvRqsQI4_TVs`

-4. Open the file js/gsheet.js and copy your key into the line 3.
+4. Open the file `js/gsheet.js` and copy your key into the line 3.
      ```
      var key = "YOUR KEY HERE";
      ```
+5. Open Teleprompter and select the desired story by Slug to start reading.

 ---
 ## Original Documentation